IJP International Advisory Board

 Anna Szałańska (Poland); Ph.D.
-Psychology; lecturer at SWPS University (Wrocław); psychotherapist in certification-training in integrative therapy at Polish Institute for Integrative Psychotherapy (Kraków) and Scientific Research Division in Polish Institute for Integrative Psychotherapy; recommendation of the Polish Association for Integrative Psychotherapy; therapist in private practice.
+Psychology; lecturer at SWPS University (Wrocław); psychotherapist in certification-training in integrative therapy at Polish Institute for Integrative Psychotherapy (Kraków) and Scientific Research Division in Polish Institute for Integrative Psychotherapy; recommended by the Polish Association for Integrative Psychotherapy; also a therapist in private practice.

 Emmy van Deurzen (UK); Ph.D., M.Phil., M.Sc., Clin.
 Psychol., HCPC Reg.; Fellow BPsS; Fellow UKCP; Fellow BACP; ECP; Principal New School of Psychotherapy and Counselling; Visiting Professor with Middlesex University; Director Dilemma Consultancy Ltd.; Director Existential Academy Ltd.